 In 2019, Trecento AM decided to strengthen its approach to ESG integration and analysis in order to offer socially responsible and SRI-labelled savings products to its clients.
 Taking ESG criteria into account in the selection of investments helps to identify and minimize the risks linked to each issuer that may translate into operational, reputational (or other) risk potentially materializing into financial risk.
 Trecento AM’s SRI approach aims to combine the financial and extra-financial performance of issuers not only with the goal of creating value, in the best interest of our customers, but also of contributing to sustainable development by encouraging best ESG practices.
 This approach includes a commitment policy aimed at influencing issuers to take ESG criteria into account as part of their development strategy through dialogue with companies, a voting policy at general shareholders’ meetings and support for initiatives working to improve the integration of ESG criteria by issuers.

-In addition, the Trecento Santé SRI and Trecento Robotique funds hope to obtain the SRI Label in the 1st or 2nd quarter of 2020.
+Trecento Santé SRI and Trecento Robotique SRI have obtained the SRI Label in March 2020.
 Trecento AM’s approach as a responsible investor is mainly based on the following 4 policies: